Using ChatGPT and other AI tools

 This resource page provides valuable insights and guidance on incorporating AI tools into your teaching practice.
 For latest information regarding rules and policies, visit Teacher Hub.

 Copenhagen Business School has consistently been at the forefront of implementing innovative teaching and learning strategies.
-As the potential of generative artificial intelligence (GenAI) tools like ChatGPT become increasingly apparent, CBS is shifting its stance from prohibition to responsible integration.
+As the potential of generative artificial intelligence (GenAI) tools like Microsoft’s Copilot and OpenAI’s ChatGPT become increasingly apparent, CBS is shifting its stance from prohibition to responsible integration.

 CBS wants to integrate generative AI tools (GenAI) into relevant educational and examination activities, so that our faculty and students become reflexive users of these tools.
 The use must not compromise academic integrity or call into question the student’s independent work with the subject, neither in the learning process nor at the exam.